hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

 # Volume

-In Hyper.sh, volume offers high availability, durability, and consistent performance needed to run your workloads.
+In Hyper.sh, volumes offer high availability, durability, and consistent performance needed to run your workloads.
 It is a persistent storage service for use with containers.
 Multiple replicas will be automatically created with each volume in the same region to protect your data from failure.

 Volume uses `EXT4` filesystem (more options in the future).
 Each container is shipped with a default `root volume` of 10GB.
-Additional volumes can be created separately with container:
+Additional volumes can be created separately with a container:

     $ hyper volume create --size=10 --name=dbdata
     dbdata